 We’ll be asking you when you book to pre-select the group which best suits your current ability level so that we can keep group sizes manageable.
 If – come the weekend – you feel you’re in the wrong place, there will be the possibility to move group at the tutors’ discretion.
 The three tutors will work with all three groups, allowing you the experience of learning from each of them.

 Please make sure you read our Halsway Workshop Levels guide, to help you choose the most appropriate group.
-Also while we commend ambition, please be realistic about what your playing level will be next May!

 The groups are:

 Aimed at level 2 players, we’ll be learning simple tunes that will help you with technique as well as adding to your repertoire.
 You should be used to playing tunes with both hands together, albeit slowly, and you’ll need to be prepared to learn tunes by ear.

 For our level 3+ players, this is an intermediate level class which will move at a faster pace, looking at more complex tunes and incorporating a greater level of challenge.
 You should be able to pick up tunes by ear at a reasonable speed, know your way round the right and especially the left hand of your box, and be used to crossing the rows.

 This group is for those who want a real challenge.
 You’ll be at least a level 4 on our playing guidelines, and able to pick up tunes by ear at a fair pace.
 You’ll be wanting explore the possibilities of your instrument and develop your musical style as well as technical ability.

 Music is not sent out in advance for this course.
 Teaching is generally by ear with scores available for you to take away.
 All tutors are happy for you to make video or sound recordings for your own use, so bring a recording device as well as a notepad and pen!